crisbee/IntroToDataPowerOnDockerLab/README.md

 idg#
 ````

-The first thing you probalby want to do if you are doing DP dev work is enable the Web GUI.
+The first thing you probably want to do if you are doing DP dev work is enable the Web GUI.
 In you terminal, run the following command:
 ````console
 configure; web-mgmt 0 9090 9090;